 Are there still jobs in Tourism?

-While tourism is having a tough time at the moment due to the challenges presented by COVID 19, there is no doubt that medium to long term the industry will be an absolute superpower again and provide opportunities in the decades ahead.
+While tourism had a tough time in the past few years due to the challenges presented by COVID 19, there is no doubt that medium to long term the industry will be an absolute superpower again and provide opportunities in the decades ahead.
 With the Australian borders open again, now is the perfect time to start your degree and lay the foundation of a career in a sector that is characterised by growth.

 Having travelled for 5 years and both living and working in different countries and cultures, led Shaun to take up a degree in tourism.
 “I love tourism.
 It’s the best industry in the world.
 It’s a very positive, new industry that has got a lot of opportunities as well for minorities.
 Tourism is a great way of broadening our understanding of others.
 It’s a great way of experiencing culture, it creates employment, it creates so much prosperity, but it also goes into areas of environmental and community development and sustainability.